-I won’t lie to you, this chestnut syrup can take a bit of time, but it is worth every minute and can be used in a number of ways!
+I won’t lie to you, this chestnut syrup takes a bit of work.
+However, it is worth every minute and can be used in a number of ways!
 Add this to your Old Fashioned, switch up your Orgeat Syrup with this instead in your next tiki cocktail, even make a delicious Autumn lemonade sweetened with this!
 You will love it, and see how it’s used to create this Sherry Chestnut Cobbler.

 We will be roasting chestnuts for this delicious addition to your bar.